max-mapper/get-dat/markdown/02-destroy.md

 You should now be in the newly initialized dat repository from lesson `01`.

-To delete the data in a dat repository all you have to do is delete the `.dat` folder.
-To delete the settings you simply delete the `dat.json` file.

-In this lesson you will learn the ins-and-outs of deleting a dat repository and then re-initializing it again.
+Let's see how to deleting the dat repository and then re-initialize it again.

 1. Run `dat destroy` to delete the `.dat` folder.